-Aviation maintenance documentation serves as the legal and operational foundation of airworthiness certification.
-Under FAA 14 CFR § 43.9, § 43.11, and EASA Part-M Subpart F, every maintenance action, component removal, defect rectification, and certifying staff signature must be recorded with unbroken, verifiable traceability.
-Manual transcription of technical records introduces unacceptable latency, transcription errors, and chain-of-custody vulnerabilities.
-Automated log ingestion pipelines replace ad-hoc data entry with deterministic, auditable workflows that preserve regulatory compliance while scaling across multi-fleet MRO operations.
-Production-grade architectures must enforce strict regulatory boundaries at each transformation stage, ensuring parsed outputs map directly to parts traceability ledgers, Airworthiness Review Certificates (ARC), and continuing airworthiness management systems.
+Aviation maintenance documentation is the legal and operational foundation of airworthiness certification.
+Under FAA 14 CFR § 43.9, § 43.11, and EASA Part-M Subpart F, every maintenance action, component removal, defect rectification, and certifying-staff signature must be recorded with unbroken, verifiable traceability.
+Manual transcription introduces unacceptable latency, transcription errors, and chain-of-custody gaps.
+Automated log ingestion pipelines replace ad-hoc data entry with deterministic, auditable workflows that scale across multi-fleet MRO operations.
+Production architectures must enforce strict regulatory boundaries at each transformation stage, ensuring parsed outputs map directly to parts-traceability ledgers, Airworthiness Review Certificates (ARCs), and continuing-airworthiness management systems.

 Pipeline at a Glance